babashka/babashka/README.md

 ```

 Type `bb --help` to see a full explanation of the options.

-The input is read as EDN by default.
-If the `-i` flag is provided, then the
-input is read as a string which is then split on newlines.
-The output is printed
-as EDN by default, unless the `-o` flag is provided, then the output is turned
-into shell-scripting friendly output.
-To combine `-i` and `-o` you can use
-`-io`.
-When using the `--stream` option the expression is executed for every
-line or EDN value from stdin.

 The `clojure.core` functions are accessible without a namespace alias.